 5. Spray painting on a windy day.

-Since spray paint requires lots of ventilation (see point #2) and gets all over everything, most of us paint outside when the weather’s nice.
+Spray paint projects are usually easy.
+But since spray paint requires lots of ventilation (see point #2) and gets all over everything, most of us paint outside when the weather's nice.

 Which, if you live in New England, means you have 90 days out of the year to finish your projects.